SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  SymLinkFileReporter
+net.sourceforge.seqware.pipeline.plugins.SymLinkFileReporter
-net.sourceforge.seqware.pipeline.plugins.SymLinkFileReporterCreate a nested tree structure of all of the output files from a particular sample, or all of the samples in a study by using the SymLinkFileReporter plugin.
+Create a nested tree structure of all of the output files from a particular sample, or all of the samples in a study by using the SymLinkFileReporter plugin.
 This plugin also creates a CSV file with all of the accompanying information for every file.
 For more information, see see http://seqware.github.com/docs/21-study-reporter/

 | Command-line option | Description |
 |--------------------|--------------|